Before You Apply

-In order for an application to be considered, the applicant must be able to show:
+In order for an application to be considered, the applicant must have:

 Applicants for admission to the master's degree programs are required to submit: